Bread80/Amstrad-CPC-BASIC-Source/README.md

 Licence
 ===
-The object code in this repository is the copyright of Amstrad Consumer Electroncs Plc and Locomotive Software Ltd.
+The object code in this repository is the copyright of Amstrad Consumer Electronics Plc and Locomotive Software Ltd. I understand that the code is freely available for non-commercial use provided the original copyright notices are retained.

 This repository is built on the work of those who did the original disassembly and reverse engineering.
 I don't know the names of those individuals or their licencing terms.